panzhous/panzhous.github.io/_pages/recruitment.md

 #####  **1) Ph.D.
 Application**
-For (part-time) Ph.D. applicants, please satisfy the following general requirements:
+For full- and part-time Ph.D. applicants, please satisfy the following general requirements:

   * You should have a bachelor's or master's degree in computer science or mathematics or a related field, with outstanding academic performance.
   * You should have strong programming skills, and are familiar with deep learning frameworks like PyTorch.
 Winners of ACM/ICPC or NOI/IOI are preferred.